SKIP TO PAGE CONTENT

 Travel/Re-Entry on H-1B Status

-Prior to traveling abroad, you are required to inform the Office of International Affairs of your international travel plans at least two weeks prior to your scheduled departing.
-If you are in the middle of your H-1B application, international travel is not advised.
-It is required that you carry all your original immigration documents as well as appropriate supporting employment documents when traveling outside the U.S. and upon re-entry.
+Prior to traveling abroad, H-1B visa holders are required to inform the Office of International Affairs of their international travel plans at least two weeks prior to their scheduled departing.International travel is not advised during the middle of an H-1B petition.
+It is required that H-1B visa holders carry their original immigration documents as well as appropriate supporting employment documents when traveling outside the U.S. and upon re-entry.

 J-1 Subject to the Two Year Home Residence Requirement Changing to H-1B Status

-H-1B applicants who have ever held J-1 status and have been subject to the two year home residence requirement must present evidence of either satisfying the requirement or having the requirement waived.
+H-1B applicants who have ever held J-1 status and have been subject to the two-year home residence requirement must present evidence of either satisfying the requirement or having the requirement waived.
 Evidence of having the requirement waived is a Department of State waiver recommendation or a USCIS waiver approval (Form I-612).
 Those applicants who present a Department of State recommendation must be prepared to show the actual I-612 waiver approval notice when applying for a visa at a U.S. consulate.
 If evidence satisfying the two year home residence requirement cannot be presented, the H-1B applicant cannot be sponsored for H-1B status.

 Portability

 Individuals who currently hold valid H-1B status with another employer may begin employment at Texas A&M University San Antonio as soon as the petition is filed with USCIS.
-Under this circumstance, the individual does not have to wait for the new petition to be approved before employment commences.
+Under these circumstance, the individual does not have to wait for the new petition to be approved before employment commences.
 However, if the petition is denied, the employee's work authorization is immediately terminated.